-Author has written 49 stories for Rugrats/All Grown Up!, Cartoon X-overs, Arthur, Peanuts, Simpsons, Seinfeld, Kim Possible, Phineas and Ferb, WordGirl, Replacements, Lilo & Stitch, Wild Kratts, Martha Speaks, Randy Cunningham: 9th Grade Ninja, Gravity Falls, and Penn Zero: Part-Time Hero.
+Author has written 53 stories for Rugrats/All Grown Up!, Cartoon X-overs, Arthur, Peanuts, Simpsons, Seinfeld, Kim Possible, Phineas and Ferb, WordGirl, Misc.
+Cartoons, 7D, Replacements, Lilo & Stitch, Wild Kratts, Martha Speaks, Randy Cunningham: 9th Grade Ninja, Gravity Falls, and Penn Zero: Part-Time Hero.

 My favorite shows include the Simpsons, Thundercats, Danny Phantom, Teenage Mutant Ninja Turtles (old and new), Total Drama Island, the Replacements, and many others.

 Since ff.net has rules about posting lists, as chapters, I thought I would use this as a chance to offer all of you fans a chance to understand the workings of my GOOD vs. EVIL series, so I present to you a list explaining the "rules" of sorts I use when writing said stories:

 When choosing the rosters, I tend to go with cartoons that are still on the air, although my extremely slow updating schedule and stupid network decisions usually means that a show has been cancelled before I start, so I at least tend to pick shows from this decade, or that are still airing repeats on other networks (anything on Disney XD, for example, is fair game).

 I don’t usually pick heroes that are already leaders of teams, since they’d have to divide their time between leading that team and helping out in the other one (i.e. why Robin from Teen Titans has never been a member) but of, course, there are exceptions.